The Top Reasons Why People Bully

 Finally, you should include a conclusion paragraph.
 This paragraph summarizes the points that you made throughout the essay, and it highlights the most import things that the research shows on bullying.
 You can also end with a call to action that encourages your readers to do something about the problem of bullying in their daily lives.

-What are the research on bullying?
+Is there research on bullying?

-Many peer reviewed studies and high quality sources have looked into the causes and effects of bullying.
+Many peer-reviewed studies and high-quality sources have looked into the causes and effects of bullying.
 Research shows that the causes of bullying are usually due to problems with the psychology of the bully themselves.

 In the case of young people specifically, research shows that exposure to violent or bullying behavior in the home or at school can also prompt them to bully others.
 In short, when people witness bullying – especially if they see it frequently in their developmental years – they are more likely to be bullies.
 According to school staff, seeing how kids interact with and are treated by their parents can be a huge indicator and predictor of bullying behavior.